DisruptivelyUseful/handheld-light-graffiti/README.md

 If you don’t have access to a laser cutter you can make your own stencils using different materials, like thin plastic, stiff card stock, or even a tin can and an exacto knife.

+We are also offering (at this time) to lasercut an acrylic stencil, for free, for anyone who is trying to make their own projector.
+We know it can be difficult to get this part done, and we would like to help you.
+Please email us at DisruptivelyUseful@gmail.com

 Cut out stencils work best for larger words and simple phrases.
 For smaller/more text, we found that laser engraving an image onto CLEAR acrylic and then spray painting the engraved area black before peeling off the protective paper worked surprisingly well, actually.
 It may be worth playing around with that approach if you DO have access to a laser cutter.

 You can also make transparent stencils with a laser/inkjet printer or a sharpie and some transparency sheets.
 You could also 3D print a stencil, or even just paint an image onto the protective lens that comes with the flashlight.
 Get creative! and let us know what works well for you!